kojiishi/snap-height/README.md

 To see a sample CSS,
 click <q>Get the CSS</q> button in [Vertical Rhythm Tool](http://soqr.fr/vertical-rhythm/).

+# Overview

+This proposal tries to simplify the current [CSS Line Grid] in the following 2 points:

+1. Instead of snapping to the line grid, it controls heights of lines and boxes so that lines align to grids as a consequence.
+2. Instead of defining grids,
+it relies on [CSS Custom Properties] for authors to assign a value to multiple boxes.

-# Base Proposals
+# Proposals

-## 1. The `snap-height` property
+## 1. Snapping Heights: the `snap-height` property

+### Snapping Line Boxes

 ```
 Name: snap-height
-Value: none | line
+Value: none | <length> <number>?
 Initial: none
 Applies to: block elements
 Inherited: yes
 ```

-When this property is set to `line`, the used value of `line-height` of line boxes in the element is rounded _up_ to the closest multiple of the used value of `line-height` of the root element.
+When this property is set to `<length>`, the used value of `line-height` of line boxes in the element is rounded _up_ to the closest multiple of the `<length>`.

 The half of the additional space is inserted before the line box, and the rest after.